FK Atmosfera (2012): History

 Mažeikiai has a deep history of football.
-Since mid 20th century there was a football club that competed at the top tier of the Lithuanian SSR football league, and achieved two championship titles during that time.
-This club was eventually named Atmosfera Mažeikiai, and existed between 1973—1990.
+Since the mid-20th century, there was a football club that competed at the top tier of the Lithuanian SSR football league, achieving two championship titles during that time.
+This club changed names frequently, but was named Atmosfera Mažeikiai between 1973 and 1990.

-The name Atmosfera in Lithuanian language means an atmosphere, a legacy to clubs association to manufacturing industry that supported the club.

 Between 1990 and 2012, several clubs in Mažeikiai rose up and fell apart, mostly due to financial circumstances.
-After FK Mažeikiai went bankrupt in 2012, a new football club was formed in Mažeikiai, and in honor of the past club was called FK Atmosfera.
+After FK Mažeikiai went bankrupt in 2011, a new football club was formed in 2012, and in honor of the past club it was named FK Atmosfera.
+Atmosfera means atmosphere in Lithuanian, a hommage to the clubs association to the manufacturing industry that supported the club.

-The team played in II Lyga (3rd tier) from 2013.
-The club struggled, and did not play in any championship in 2016.
-The club returned to II Lyga (3rd tier) in 2017.
-The 2018 season saw the team to rise to 3rd position, and they were successful to gain license to I Lyga.

-In the 2019 LFF I Lyga, FK Atmosfera finished in 14th position.
-The team is expected to continue to play in the I Lyga in the 2020 season.
+Atmosfera played in the II Lyga (third tier) starting in 2013.
+The club did not play in any championship in 2016, but returned to the II Lyga in 2017.
+The 2018 season saw the team rise to 3rd position, securing promotion to the I Lyga.
+In the 2019 season, FK Atmosfera finished in 14th position.

+After finishing the 2022 season in 15th place, Atmosfera faced relegation to the II Lyga.
+In the following season, the team won the II Lyga, securing promotion to the I Lyga again.